I was still in elementary school when a census took place.

 I was, I thought, but I wished I wasn’t.

 Just a few days earlier the priest in our village shamed me in front of my classmates for literally nothing and the event made me resent religions altogether.

 The sting of the shame was still strong so I decided that I definitely wasn’t a Christian.
-But the fake-smiley census lady asked whether I was christened – not whether I believed in it.
-Unlike her questionnaire that asked whether I was religious.
+But the fake-smiley census lady asked whether I was christened – not whether I was religious.
+I looked at her questionnaire and it asked whether I was religious.

 Being the accurate kid I pointed out to her that the census questionnaire actually asked whether the person was religious.
 And I told her that no, I was not religious.
-“But you were christened, right?” she pressed on and my mother pushed me aside reverently reassured here that yes, yes I was, I was just a child and talking silly things, don’t mind me.
+“But you were christened, right?” she pressed on and my mother pushed me aside to reverently reassure her that yes, yes I was, I was just a child and talking silly things, don’t mind me.